 Lee Olsen, CJF is a hoof care specialist that helps equine athletes achieve and maintain peak performance through therapeutic shoeing and equipping horse owners and farriers with valuable educational resources.
 At Olsen Equine, its’ our passion to equip horse owners and farriers with valuable hoof care skills and knowledge.
 How can we be of help to you?

 Lee Olsen, CJF

 Currently, Lee attends many of the biggest team ropings in Texas, Oklahoma City, OK and Las Vegas, NV.
 Roping is a family affair at the Olsen Ranch.
 He is grateful to be able to rope together with his wife, Jamie.
-Their son, Trace, loves roping, too.
+Their sons, Trace and Eli, love roping, too.